blaugold/fleet/packages/fleet/README.md

 We made the following changes:

-1. Mixin `AnimatingStateMixin` to `_MyWidgetState`, so we can use `setStateAsync`.
+1. Mixin `AnimatingStateMixin` to `_MyWidgetState`, so we can use `setStateWithAnimation`.
-2. Use `setStateAsync` to specify the animation that we want to apply to the state change.
+2. Use `setStateWithAnimation` to specify the animation that we want to apply to the state change.
 3. Use `AColoredBox` instead of `ColoredBox`.

 The `AColoredBox` widget is a drop-in replacement for `ColoredBox` that supports